AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/index.md

 ![Bingo add-on screenshot](../images/bingo-v1-addon.png)

-This resulting add-on allows users to select settings to customize a bingo card, including background, foreground and title color, gridline size and whether to include a FREE space.
+This add-on allows users to select settings to customize a bingo card, including background, foreground and title color, gridline size and whether to include a FREE space.
 The card is generated with random numbers, and ensures no numbers are used twice.
-The user can drag the customized card to the page, or click the "Add to page" button to use it in their document for use (print etc).
+The user can drag the customized card to the page, or click the "Add to page" button to use it in their document.

 ### Changelog